Bert-JanP/Hunting-Queries-Detection-Rules/Azure Active Directory/SuccessfulDeviceCodeAuthenticationUnmanagedDevice.md

 | where EndpointCall == "Cmsi:Cmsi"
 // Filter on unmanaged devices
 | where isempty(AadDeviceId)
-// Optionally filter only on sign-ins with a risklevel assiciated with the sign-in
+// Optionally filter only on sign-ins with a risklevel associated with the sign-in
 //| where RiskLevelDuringSignIn in(10, 50, 100)
 | project-reorder TimeGenerated, AccountUpn, EndpointCall, ErrorCode, RiskLevelDuringSignIn, Application, ApplicationId, Country, IPAddress
 ```